-Rabies is a serious and fatal disease.
-But, the good news is that it is entirely preventable!
+Rabies is a serious and fatal disease, and we are sure that as soon as you became a caretaker of your animals, you were told to be aware of the rabies virus.
+Although grim, the good news is that this disease is entirely preventable!
 Because your pet is more likely to contract it than you, the following article is largely about how it can be spotted, treated, and prevented in domestic canines.
-If you need any immediate help with your animal, please call us or visit our website to look at the options.
-(And if you are concerned about contracting rabies, please visit the official CDC website to learn more.)
+If you need any immediate help with your animal, please call us at (307) 347-2781, or visit our website to look at the options.

 The Two Phases of Rabies Symptoms:

 The first phase is a drastic change in temperament.
 For example, if your lab, Winni, is normally a very happy dog who loves to play, but becomes aggressive or agitated, then you know there’s a problem.
 And it works on the opposite end too!
 If your great dane, Moose, is normally a very shy dog who does not like to play then becomes more aggressive and active, then you know that something is amiss.
 It usually means rabies.